x-mat-studio/HeartsOfGreed/README.md

 Disclaimer: play using headphones.

-This project is made as a 2nd year assigment in Bachelor’s Degree in Video Games by UPC at CITM, Terrassa, under the supervision of lecturer Marc Garrigó (www.linkedin.com/in/mgarrigo/).
+This project is made as a 2nd year assigment in Bachelor’s Degree in Video Games by UPC at CITM, Terrassa, under the supervision of lecturer [Marc Garrigó](www.linkedin.com/in/mgarrigo/).

 ## What to do